Property Council's Top Five Local Government Priorities

 Author | Katherine Wilson

-With a law and arts degree from Otago University, coupled with five years’ experience as a policy analyst and policy advisor at Auckland Council and the Wellington Employers’ Chamber of Commerce, Katherine is perfectly placed to support the advocacy needs of the Wellington and Waikato Branches.
-Katherine is also supporting our advocacy work at a national level, including working with members on the proposed increase to fire levies.
+With a law and arts degree from Otago University, coupled with five years’ experience as a policy analyst and policy advisor at Auckland Council and the Wellington Employers’ Chamber of Commerce, Katherine is perfectly placed to support the advocacy needs of the Waikato and Tauranga Branches.
+Katherine is also supporting our advocacy work at a national level, including working with members on the proposed building legislation and resource management reform.

 Katherine was appointed as a Senior Advocacy Advisor in 2017, and since then has proven herself to be hugely dedicated, highly intelligent and committed to ensuring the voice of our members is heard at all levels of governance.